Han Chinese: History

-Because of the overwhelming numerical and cultural dominance of Han culture in China, most of the written history of China can be read as "a history of the Han Chinese".
+The Han Chinese people have had a substantial impact on the history of China, being considered the ethnic majority of the region for most of its history.
+The prevailing historical narrative of China is often told as the transference of power through dynasties, periods during which it has seen cycles of expansion, contraction, unity, and fragmentation.
+During this lengthy imperial period of dynastic rule, the Han people, much like the region itself, have seen periods of both global power and suppression, of strife and peace, of influence and isolation, and of unity and division.
+The Han Chinese have often been historically attributed to holding dominant positions of governance throughout this dynastic period of Chinese history, though in notable periods the dynastic rule has been held by non-Han ethnic minorities as well.
+Examples include the Khitan-lead Liao dynasty (916–1125) Mongol-lead Yuan dynasty (1271–1368), and the Jurchen-lead Jin dynasty (1115–1234) and Qing dynasty (1644–1912; initially the "later Jin", 1616–1636).

 Prehistory

-The prehistory of the Han Chinese is closely intertwined with both archaeology, biology, historical textual records and mythology.
-The ethnic stock to which the Han Chinese originally trace their ancestry from were confederations of late Neolithic and early Bronze Age agricultural tribes known as the Huaxia that lived along the Guanzhong and Yellow River basins in Northern China.
+The prehistory of the Han Chinese is closely intertwined with both archaeology, biology, historical textual records, and mythology.
+The ethnic stock to which the Han Chinese originally trace their ancestry from were confederations of late Neolithic and early Bronze Age agricultural tribes known as the Huaxia that lived along the Guanzhong and Yellow River basins in northern China.
 In addition, numerous ethnic groups were assimilated and absorbed by the Han Chinese at various points in China's history.
-Like many modern ethnic groups, the ethnogenesis of Han Chinese was a lengthy process that involved the expansion of the Chinese dynasties and their assimilation of various non-Chinese ethnic groups that became sinicised over the centuries.
+Like many modern ethnic groups, the ethnogenesis of Han Chinese was a lengthy process that involved the expansion of the successive Chinese dynasties and their assimilation of various non-Han ethnic groups.

-Writers during the Western Zhou and Han dynasties derived ancestral lineages based on Shang dynasty-era legendary materials, while the Han dynasty historian Sima Qian's Records of the Grand Historian places the reign of the Yellow Emperor, the legendary leader of Youxiong tribes (有熊氏), at the beginning of Chinese history.
+During the Western Zhou and Han dynasties, Han Chinese writers established genealogical lineages by drawing from legendary materials originating from the Shang dynasty, while the Han dynasty historian Sima Qian's Records of the Grand Historian places the reign of the Yellow Emperor, the legendary leader of Youxiong tribes (有熊氏), at the beginning of Chinese history.
 The Yellow Emperor is traditionally credited to have united with the neighbouring Shennong tribes after defeating their leader, the Yan Emperor, at the Battle of Banquan.
 The newly merged Yanhuang tribes then combined forces to defeat their common enemy from the east, Chiyou of the Jiuli (九黎) tribes, at the Battle of Zhuolu and established their cultural dominance in the Central Plain region.
 To this day, modern Han Chinese refer themselves as "Descendants of Yan and Huang".